Ibrainscn/machineLearningCommonUsedCode/README.md

 ### Time series hv-block cross-validation
 There is nothing wrong with using blocks of "future" data for time series cross validation in most situations.
 By most situations I refer to models for stationary data, which are the models that we typically use.
 E.g. when you fit an ARIMA(p,d,q), with d>0 to a series, you take d differences of the series and fit a model for stationary data to the residuals.

 For cross validation to work as a model selection tool, you need approximate independence between the training and the test data.
-The problem with time series data is that adjacent data points are often highly dependent, so standard cross validation will fail.
-The remedy for this is to leave a gap between the test sample and the training samples, on both sides of the test sample.
+The problem with time series data is that **adjacent data points are often highly dependent**, so standard cross validation will fail.
+The remedy for this is to **leave a gap between the test sample and the training samples**, on both sides of the test sample.
 The reason why you also need to leave out a gap before the test sample is that dependence is symmetric when you move forward or backward in time (think of correlation).

-This approach is called hv cross validation (leave v out, delete h observations on either side of the test sample) and is described in [this paper](https://doi.org/10.1016/S0304-4076(00)00030-0).
-In your example, this would look like this:
+This approach is called hv cross validation (**leave v out, delete h observations on either side of the test sample**) and is described in [this paper](https://doi.org/10.1016/S0304-4076(00)00030-0).
+For example, this would look like this:
 * fold 1 : training [1 2 3 4 5h], test [6]
 * fold 2 : training [1 2 3 4h h6], test [5]
 * fold 3 : training [1 2 3h h5 6], test [4]